React Elements

 );

-isn't really difficult to use.
-But it isn't even that intuitive.
+isn't any difficult to use, it certainly isn't that elegant.

-Developers almost never develop complex React apps purely by typing the code as sequences of createElement()
+Developers almost never develop complex React apps directly by creating the UI as sequences of createElement()

 calls.
 Instead, they always prefer the syntactic sweetness of JSX over this.